Fashion Is A Feminist Issue: 6 Ways To Shop Like It

 Women have a long history of objectification and exploitation of our bodies, one which still continues to this day in various forms around the world.
 As women, choosing not to use others’ bodies is a powerful extension of the respect and boundaries we want for ourselves.
 All forms of animal products used in fashion (wool, leather, silk, down, and cashmere, to name a few) are taken forcibly and often lethally from the animals they belong to.
 Using another body against its will goes against everything feminism stands for, so by shopping vegan alternatives we are able to honor other bodies while also honoring our own personal style.

 There is a horribly outdated misconception floating around the fashion industry that “black faces don’t sell magazines.”
-It’s why you see such predominantly thin, white women on runways, in the newsstands, and in marketing – these are the qualities that are thought to sell stuff, and, the $1,200,000,000,000 annual global revenue of the fashion industry says that it’s working.
-In my own shop, I have found this to be sadly true – my original models of varying size and skin tones never sold nearly as much as when I transitioned to more traditional fashion models.
-Shopping like a feminist means becoming a discerning buyer, choosing to see beauty in varying body types, sizes, and colours and to support companies and campaigns that dare to be different.
+It’s why you see such predominantly thin, young, white women on runways, in the newsstands, and in marketing – these are the qualities that are thought to sell stuff, and, the $1,200,000,000,000 annual global revenue of the fashion industry says that it’s working.
+In my own shop, I have found this to be sadly true – my original models of varying size and skin tones never sold nearly as well as did the photos when I transitioned to more traditional fashion models.
+Shopping like a feminist means becoming a discerning buyer, choosing to see beauty in varying body types, sizes, and colors and to support companies and campaigns that dare to be different.

 WEAR WHAT YOU LOVE